-The legislation in CTA 2010, ss 677–691 sets out various conditions in relation to the change in ownership of an investment company which, if met, will result in potential restrictions to the excess management expenses, qualifying donations and non-trading loan relationship deficits that have arisen.
-The purpose of this is to ensure that companies are not ‘traded’ just so a tax advantage can be obtained, such as accessing a company’s tax losses.
+There are various conditions relating to the change in ownership of an investment company which, if met, will result in potential restrictions to the excess management expenses, qualifying charitable donations and non-trading loan relationship deficits that have arisen prior to the change.
+The purpose of this legislation is to ensure that companies are not ‘traded’ just so a tax advantage can be obtained, such as accessing a company’s tax losses.

 The conditions which lead to the potential restrictions are that there is a change in ownership of a company with an investment business and one of the following applies: